 Baking isn’t the activity that can deliver mindfulness benefits.
 Here are some other ways to find calm:

-Learn to tune in to your body and your breath.
-Beginner yoga classes offer a chance to tap into mindfulness and are designed to benefit your everyday life.
+- Learn to tune in to your body and your breath.
+Online yoga workshops for seniors offer a chance to tap into mindfulness and are designed to benefit your everyday life.

 Read more about 5 Simple Tools to Help You Rebalance and Recharge.

-Our online community of beginner bakers at Boomerang love to share recipes, tips, and ideas.
-Whether you’re looking to expand your skills, have some fun, or learn from a professional baker, this is the right place for you.
+Our online community of older adults and seniors at Boomerang love to share mindfulness tips and new hobbies together.
+Whether you’re looking to expand your skills, have some fun, or learn mindfulness, this is the right place for you.

-Join our weekly discussion group and look out for upcoming classes to learn new recipes, ask questions, and make new friends.
-Sign up for Boomerang to see all of our workshops where you can develop your skills.
+Sign up for Boomerang to see all of our mindfulness workshops where you can develop your skills and connect with others.